8gears/keycloak-auth-proxy/README.md

 ## Note

-We are currently migrating the Java Proxy Version that comes with Keycloak to [gambol99/keycloak-proxy](https://github.com/gambol99/keycloak-proxy).
+We are migrating the Java Proxy Version (that comes with Keycloak) to [gambol99/keycloak-proxy](https://github.com/gambol99/keycloak-proxy).
 You can switch to the branch [goproxy](/tree/goproxy).
-The Go Proxy implementation needs less resources and has some usefull options that many might need.
+The new Go Proxy implementation is more general purpose, needs less resources and has some usefull options that are missing in the Keycloak version.
 (Let's Encrypt Support, Login/Logout and Forward Signing Proxy).
 A Working version is availible on Docker Hub as `docker pull 8gears/keycloak-auth-proxy:goproxy`

 ## Mode of operation